vanilla/docs/content/developer/framework/permissions.md

 ### Reversed Permission

 A special case in the framework is the `Vanilla.Approval.Require` permission.
-It is checked with the `CheckRequirement` function.
+It is checked with the `checkRequirement` function.
 A `true` result means their content must go to the Moderation queue for approval.
 Therefore, a `true` result actually grants you _less_ permission.
 We don't generally recommend using this construct.